Education

 Pareto Principle

 The Pareto Principle, which is also known as the 80/20 rule, the law for life and sparsity, shows that 20%, or as a lamen, of your actions and activities account for 80% of your results and results, 80% are the consequence of 80% of the impacts.
-20% are caused by 20% of your actions.
+20% of the waste is caused by 20% of your actions.

 Pareto was an Italian economist and sociologist who observed that roughly 20% of the population controlled 80% of the land in Italy.
 This Pareto principle is alive and thriving in the quality and continuous improvement industry today.
 It is commonly acknowledged that a small percentage (20%) of causes account for 80% of problems.